kbastani/event-sourcing-microservices-example/README.md

 -   Turn on `Experimental Features` (From Docker Desktop)

 You can quickly tackle the last two pre-requisites by configuring the Docker preferences pane—which can be found from the menu in the Docker Desktop system tray.

-#### How does this all work?

-Docker Desktop will use your `kubectl` configuration to provide you a list of Kubernetes clusters that you can target for a stack deployment using a Docker Compose file.
-By default, Docker Desktop gives you a ready-to-go Kubernetes cluster called `docker-for-desktop-cluster` that runs locally.
-Or you can set up your local cluster using `mini-kube`.

-Once you have finished the pre-requisites, you should adjust your Docker system memory to roughly 8 GiB.
-You can also find these settings in the Docker Desktop system tray.

 ### Docker Compose Classic (Local)